iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="DIDUrl+toJSON"></a>

 ### didUrl.toJSON() ⇒ <code>any</code>
-Serializes a `DIDUrl` object as a JSON object.
+Serializes a `DIDUrl` as a JSON object.

 **Kind**: instance method of [<code>DIDUrl</code>](#DIDUrl)
 <a name="DIDUrl.parse"></a>